lauasau/mke-seaborn/README.md

 ## :chart_with_downwards_trend:Obtaining and Importing the Data
 Once again, I will be working with Milwaukee crime data.
 The dataset that I will be utilizing is available on the 'City of Milwaukee' open data portal, [here](https://data.milwaukee.gov/group/public-safety)

-For this analysis, we will be needing to import the following libraries: pandas, numpy, matplotlib.pyplot, matplotlib.ticker, and seaborn.
+For this analysis, we will need to import the following libraries: pandas, numpy, matplotlib.pyplot, matplotlib.ticker, and seaborn.
 ```python
 import pandas as pd
 import numpy as np